Greensboro Felony Lawyers

 Our well-known, twenty-five-year-old Law Firm of Schlosser & Pritchett excels in handling all types of criminal defense matters in North Carolina’s state and federal courts, including a wide range of both felony and misdemeanor offense cases.

-There are two main categories of offenses under North Carolina criminal law: misdemeanors and felonies.
-These are very general categories and the severity of offenses contained within in them can vary considerably.
+Under North Carolina criminal law, there are two main categories of offenses: misdemeanors and felonies.
+These are very general categories, and the severity of offenses contained within them can vary considerably.

 Generally, North Carolina misdemeanors are punishable by up to one year in jail (not prison) and fines.

-Though not as serious as a felony, any misdemeanor conviction can result in possible jail time, significant fines, and will appear on a criminal background check.
+Though not as serious as a felony, any misdemeanor conviction can result in possible jail time and significant fines and will appear on a criminal background check.

-North Carolina feloniesare punishable by more than one year in prison and the classification of being a convicted felon.
+North Carolina felonies are punishable by more than one year in prison and the classification of a convicted felon.

 If you are accused of a felony, you will need a North Carolina felony lawyer with experience to help minimize your sentence and potentially expunge your record.
-Because our Greensboro criminal defense attorneys are excellent former District Attorneys, they have a deep understanding of the courthouse, the judges, clerks and the prosecutors.
-They know the elements that the state needs to prove in order to convict an individual, the proper defenses and the pitfalls that seem to be present every step of the way for both the State and the client.
+Because our Greensboro criminal defense attorneys are excellent former District Attorneys, they deeply understand the courthouse, the judges, clerks and the prosecutors.
+They know the elements that the state needs to prove in order to convict an individual, the proper defenses, and the pitfalls that seem to be present every step of the way for both the State and the client.

 Types of North Carolina Felonies